Coastal Carolina matched against MAC’s Northern Illinois in Dec. 17 Cure Bowl in Florida

 Northern Illinois is 9-4 overall on the year, which includes a season-opening road win at Georgia Tech out of the Atlantic Coast Conference, and went 6-2 in Mid-American Conference (MAC) regular-season play to win the MAC West Division title.
 The Huskies won the 2021 MAC Championship title with a 41-23 win over Kent State on Championship Saturday at Ford Field in Detroit, Mich.

-The seventh annual Tailgreeter Cure Bowl is the second bowl appearance in Coastal Carolina program history and will mark just the second neutral site game for the Chanticleers in the program’s 19-year history.
+The seventh annual Tailgreeter Cure Bowl is the second bowl appearance in CCU program history and will mark just the second neutral site game for the Chanticleers in the program’s 19-year history.

 The meeting will be the first between the two teams on the gridiron.
-However, Coastal is 1-3 all-time versus teams from the MAC, including a 28-25 road win this year at Buffalo.
+However, CCU is 1-3 all-time versus teams from the MAC, including a 28-25 road win this year at Buffalo.

 The Cure Bowl, one of the 17 college football bowl games owned and operated by ESPN Events, is one of many fundraising events hosted by the Orlando Sports Foundation that supports the Breast Cancer Research Foundation and other cancer organizations.